Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs

 Recent several years have witnessed the surge of asynchronous (async-) parallel computing methods due to the extremely big data involved in many modern applications and also the advancement of multi-core machines and computer clusters.
 In optimization, most works about async-parallel methods are on unconstrained problems or those with block separable constraints.

 In this paper, we propose an async-parallel method based on block coordinate update (BCU) for solving convex problems with \emph{nonseparable} linear constraint.
-Running on a single node, the method becomes a novel randomized primal-dual BCU with adaptive stepsize for multi-block affinely constrained problems.
-For these problems, Gauss-Seidel cyclic primal-dual BCU needs strong convexity to have convergence.
-On the contrary, merely assuming convexity, we show that the objective value sequence generated by the proposed algorithm converges \emph{in probability} to the optimal value and also the constraint residual to zero.
+Running on a single node, the method becomes a novel randomized primal-dual BCU for multi-block affinely constrained problems.
+For these problems, Gauss-Seidel cyclic primal-dual BCU is not guaranteed to converge to an optimal solution if no additional assumptions, such as strong convexity, are made.
+On the contrary, assuming convexity and existence of a primal-dual solution, we show that the objective value sequence generated by the proposed algorithm converges \emph{in probability} to the optimal value and also the constraint residual to zero.
 In addition, we establish an ergodic $O(1/k)$ convergence result, where $k$ is the number of iterations.
 Numerical experiments are performed to demonstrate the efficiency of the proposed method and significantly better speed-up performance than its sync-parallel counterpart.

 {\bf Keywords:} asynchronous parallel, block coordinate update, primal-dual method {\bf Mathematics Subject Classification:} 90C06, 90C25, 68W40, 49M27.